Skip to main content

 Working Hours

 Workers’ standard working hours should not surpass eight hours per day or 40 hours per week.
-Subject to approval by a labor union or, in the absence of one, endorsement from a labor-management conference within a business entity, an employer has the flexibility to redistribute the standard working hours mentioned in the preceding paragraph across any two workdays in a two-week period.
+Subject to approval by a labor union or, in the absence of one, endorsement from a labor-management conference within a business entity, an employer has the flexibility to redistribute the standard working hours across any two workdays in a two-week period.
 It is permissible to allocate a maximum of two hours to each of the other workdays.
 However, the aggregate weekly working hours must not exceed 48 hours.

 Termination, Severance Pay and Notice Period